Customize UFT Developer runtime engine settings

 I want to help!
 Collect anonymous feature usage data.
 Configure whether or not to allow UFT Developer to send anonymous feedback to OpenText about your UFT Developer usage, as part of the UFT Developer improvement program.
 The data you provide helps us understand which improvements matter most.

 For details, see Help improve UFT Developer.

 Configure the following options in the Labs tab:

-Provide the credentials to connect to the UFT Digital Lab (UFT Mobile) server.
+Provide the credentials to connect to the Digital Lab (UFT Mobile) server.

-The option to select depends on the authentication type required by your UFT Digital Lab (UFT Mobile) server.
+Select the authentication type required by your Digital Lab (UFT Mobile) server.

 |User name and Password||

 If you selected Basic authentication, enter your credentials for logging into the Digital Lab (UFT Mobile) server.

 In the User name, you can optionally specify a Digital Lab (UFT Mobile) project, workspace, or both: